 It's a more simplistic type of test, easy to comprehend and implement when you know precisely what you're testing and why.

-Another example of an A/B test is challenging the original ad with an entirely different ad.
+Another example of an A/B testing in Google Ads is challenging the original ad with an entirely different ad.
 Think of different headline, description, display URL, everything in the ad that could be modified.

 Don't worry about having gigantic amounts of traffic required to run complex experiments; if you want to A/B test your ads, you can conduct it with less traffic.